ulsa/javawordgraph/README.md

 	mvn lab:init

-Move to the next step when you have solved the problem, compiled the code and ran the tests.
-You can also skip to the next step if you give up and want to see a solution to this step, and take on the next.

-When you are ready for the next step, do this:
+Move to the next step when you have solved the problem, compiled the code and ran the tests, or if otherwise instructed to move on.
+You can see solutions up to the current step in src/solution/java.
+To move to the next step, do this:

 	mvn lab:next

-Show the current step:
+To show the current step:

 	mvn lab:currentStep

-Restore all files to the state that was before the lab:init:
+To restore all files to the state that was before lab:init:

 	mvn lab:reset